Denisoidd/learn_ml_obsidian/ML/diffusion/Diffusion models.md

 **[1.
 Introduction notebook](https://colab.research.google.com/drive/1eK1E8Ua9sCn79AwHqKDFJyveI01I9yDj#scrollTo=pEa6TgCFtQwv)**

+#### Ideas
+##### Interior design
+* Add baseline countours of surroundings for good composition generation as a control net
+* Can we pass already generated image as a context for the next image generation but with a different angle

 #### General overview
 ##### Basic idea behind
 * Have a neural network [[Unet]] which has the same shape as input and output.